ZBrr271/652-group6/README.md

 # NOTE - REFER TO THE PROJECT WRITEUP FOR GENERAL INSTRUCTIONS FIRST
 # AND REFER TO DETAILED INSTRUCTIONS HERE AS REQUIRED

 A containerized data pipeline using Apache Airflow, PostgreSQL, and a Flask API.
-Currently configured to collect music data from LastFM's API.
+Currently configured to collect music data from Spotify, Kaggle, and LastFM.

 ## Architecture